 It's damn well worth the crystallization of issues here.

-Now, as for whether our side as currently constituted is strong enough, this is why we need a big election in November.
+Now, as for whether our side, as currently constituted, is strong enough, this is why we need a big election in November.

-An election based on reversing government run health care.
+An election based on reversing government-run healthcare.

 But there's always a first time.

-And by nationalize them, I mean very simply, most house elections are local.
+And by nationalize them, I mean, very simply, most House elections are local.

-You've heard the old phrase Tip O'Neill said it, all politics is local.
+You've heard the old phrase, Tip O'Neill said it, all politics is local.

-Meaning the congressman or congresswoman will be elected or re-elected based on how much bacon they bring home to the district.
+Meaning, a congressman or congresswoman will be elected or re-elected based on how much bacon they bring home to the district.

-So if they get a new hospital built, if we get a new federal courthouse built, if they get a new old Holtz house built, if they get a new bridge built or whatever, they run around and they tout that.
+So if they get a new hospital built, if they get a new federal courthouse built, if they get a new old Holtz house built, if they get a new bridge built or whatever, they run around and they tout that.

 Look what I did for you.